Note: This post has been updated to reflect price changes that took effect on January 4, 2023.

 Read on for a roundup of some great cloud technologies, available to nonprofits through TechSoup.

 Microsoft 365 is an all-in-one solution with a number of different licensing options to fit your organization's needs.
-If you do decide to adopt Microsoft 365, we strongly recommend a Business Premium license, since the first 10 licenses are free to nonprofits.
+If you do decide to adopt Microsoft 365, we strongly recommend a Business Premium license.
 Microsoft Business Premium licenses offer upgrade rights to the most recent version of the Windows 10 operating system, as well as both cloud and on-premises versions of popular apps such as Word, Excel, PowerPoint, and Outlook.